Preface

 triumphing over Meade at Gettysburg lead to

-speculation of the destruction of the Army of the Potomac, the capture of Washington and realization
+speculation of the destruction of the Army of the Potomac, the capture of Washington Gettysburg is a complete reversal of the war's

 result, then Gettysburg